-The recipe of super easy green peas is an “easy-peasy” one!
+The recipe of super easy green peas with mint is an “easy-peasy” one!
 Perfect for a quick dinner served with a favorite piece of meat.

 Soooo, how do you like your peas?
 How do you make them?
 Do you have a love-hate relationship with them?
 I personally love them.